UoM-ResPlat-DevOps/SpartanMechEng/Lessons/Lesson_1.md

 ### Part I: Using HPC
 * People need to use HPC when their datasets are "too large" or processing is "too complex" for their PC.
 * HPC is the *best* tool to processing large and complex datasets
-* However due to latency and bandwdith issues, it is not always the best for visualisation.
+* However due to latency and bandwidth issues, it is not always the best for visualisation.
 -- *Slide End* --

 -- *Slide* --